conmaol/gadelica/grammar/nouns/grammatical-functions/genitive/modifiers.md

 - Unless otherwise specified, examples are adapted from the story *[Fionn](../../texts/Fionn.md)*, in Lachlann MacFhionghuin’s (c.1950) *Leabhraichean Leughaidh: Leabhar II* (pp. 81–85).

-- Note that a genitive common noun which is a modifier of a noun cannot have a specifier.
+- Note that a genitive common noun which is a modifier of a noun cannot itself have a specifier.
+This is a ket criterion for the diference between genitive nouns used as modifiers and those used as specifiers.

 - Note also that a proper noun cannot be a modifier of a noun.
+In other words, genitive proper nouns are always specifiers.

 ----